 As an adult, you have many more responsibilities, from work to family, and you simply cannot afford to waste time and money.

 Learn to manage your time properly, read up on how you can be more productive in a shorter time span, and get ready to work hard.
 Juggling a busy work, family and social life can be quite the balancing act, and there may be times when you might drop a ball or two, but don’t give up!

 Don’t take on too much or be too hard on yourself.
 Give yourself a break every now and then so you don’t burn out and remember to ask for help if and when you need it.
 You are human, after all.

-The next course you excel in might be one undertaken at a Learn Local organisation!
-If you would like to undertake further training or learning near where you live, the Learn Local network can help.
-Learn Local organisations offer adult learning courses in local communities across Victoria.
-Visit the Learn Local website to discover a Learn Local organisation near where you live: https://learnlocal.org.au/find-a-learn-local/
+The next course you excel in might be one undertaken at a Learn Local provider!
+If you would like to undertake further training or learning near where you live, Learn Local providers can help.
+Learn Local providers offer adult learning courses in local communities across Victoria.
+Visit the Learn Local website to discover a Learn Local provider near where you live: http://learnlocal.org.au/find-a-learn-local/